StarpTech/k8s-gitops/README.md

 The directory `umbrella-state` refers to the single-source-of truth of the desired state of your cluster at a particular commit.
 The folder must be commited to git.

-> :bulb: As shown in the [Chart distribution](#chart-distribution) section.
-You could use [`kpt`](https://googlecontainertools.github.io/kpt/) to share the state of your repository.
-This might be useful if you want to point to a specific infrastructure setup.
-Maybe the production setup which can adjusted afterwards with [kustomize](https://github.com/kubernetes-sigs/kustomize) or [ytt](https://github.com/k14s/ytt)?

 ### :heavy_check_mark: The umbrella-state solves:

 - [X] Desired system state versioned in Git.